What is 'meta'?

-The meta title tag is the headline that will appear on a search engine, or in a social post.
+The meta title tag is the headline that'll appear on a search engine, or in a social post.
 They're critical for SEO, sharing, and usability.
 Title tags should be an accurate and concise description of what the page contains.
 It's your opportunity to get people to click on your Linktree.

 The meta description is a longer bit of text, up to 155 characters, that gives more context.
 It's like your page's blurb.
 It's the grey text that displays under the bold title tag headline in search engines.
 Words included in your description then help your page get discovered when someone searches for those terms.
 Having a good meta description will help improve your CTR (click-through rate).

 With Linktree PRO you get to customize both your title tags and your meta description.